 Active board games for kids

-Board games are a fun way to boost family bonding time, but it’s not always easy for kids to sit still for board game night.
-From classics like Twister to more unique options like Throw Throw Burrito, these active board games will have the whole family moving and laughing together.
+Family board games are a fun way to boost bonding time, but it’s not always easy to get young kids to sit still for an entire game night.
+Active board games to the rescue!
+From classics like Twister to more unique options like Throw Throw Burrito, these are some of the best board games that will have the whole family moving and laughing together.

 Twister (ages 5+)